shmorri/docs-casa-prod/docs/source/administration/admin-console.md

 To confirm script functionality, or if issues arise, check the [troubleshooting doc](./faq.md#troubleshooting-interception-scripts) in the FAQ.

-It is advisable to refresh the interception script of Casa every time new methods are enabled.
-This will help the script parse configurations of the accompanying scripts.
-For instance, you can disable and re-enable Casa script, or do some harmless edit to the script contents, such as adding a new line or white space at the end.

 ### Set Default Authentication Method (Gluu)
 With the Casa authentication script enabled in the Gluu Server, OpenID Connect clients can now request Casa authentication (i.e. each user's 2FA preference) using the standard OpenID Connect `acr_value`.